mlatcl/mlatcl.github.io/_availableprojects/2024-06-07-aditya-proposals.md

   assuming a graphical model: d -> t -> s, where d and s correspond to the observed random variables depth of the ice core and the chemical concentration.

-  Hidden Markov Models (HMMs) are a very natural model with this graphical structure, such that the model for s|t ~ normal (a cyclical function of t, sigma) and the transition matrix for the latent time t_2 | t_1 is set up in such a way it can either stay in state 2012 (for example, when the ice core was collected) or advance to 2011.9 ensuring monotonicity.
+  Hidden Markov Models (HMMs) are a very natural model with this graphical structure.
+  The model for s is: s|t ~ normal (a cyclical function of t, sigma) and the transition matrix for the latent time t_2 | t_1 is set up in such a way we can either stay in state 2012 (for example, when the ice core was collected) or advance to 2011.9, ensuring monotonicity.

-  These models are highly mis-specified in practice, i.e. the discrete states representing time is very coarse (like 2012, 2011.75, 2011.5, ...), and I believe that a making these models continuous in a naive way (which leads to stochastic differential equations SDEs / diffusions) breaks them because this mis-specification is important.
+  These models are highly misspecified in practice, i.e. the discrete states representing time is very coarse (like 2012, 2011.75, 2011.5, ...), and I believe that making these models continuous in a naive way (which leads to stochastic differential equations SDEs / diffusions) breaks them because this misspecification is important.
 Moreover, exact inference is possible in HMMs and not with the SDEs I've constructed, which I think also plays a part.

-  The project will explore if it's possible to construct an SDE that matches performance of the HMM using very little data.
+  The project will explore if it's possible to construct an SDE that matches the performance of the HMM using very little data.
 The project will mainly be about stochastic differential equations used as models (note that integrators are available online, for example: https://github.com/google-research/torchsde so there's no expectation to code any of this up from scratch, the main experimentation